-Also, on your last day at Masconomet, you must obtain a Withdrawal from School Form from the Registrar and have it signed by your teachers, the librarian, homeroom teacher.
-Assistant Principal, and counselor.
+Also, on your last day at Masconomet, you must obtain a Withdrawal from School Form from the Registrar or on our website and have it signed by your teachers, the librarian, homeroom teacher, Assistant Principal, and counselor.
 On this form teachers will indicate your grade to date and that you have returned books and all other school materials.
 Unless all school obligations are met, records cannot be released.
 When the form is completed, return it to the Registrar.
 You will be given a photocopy of it to bring with you to your new school.
 Your counselor, with the support of the School Counseling Department, is willing to assist you after you have left Masconomet.
 Even as a former student, do not hesitate to contact the School Counseling Office for assistance with career decisions.
 Students who are planning to transfer to a private school should discuss this decision with their counselor.
-If you wish a copy of your academic record sent to a private school, you must sign a record release form obtained from the Registrar.
-Requests for a transcript and/or any other academic information must be submitted to the Registrar three weeks before the application deadline.
-There is a \$5.00 fee for each private school application.
+If you wish a copy of your academic record sent to a private school, you must sign a record release form obtained from the Registrar or found on our website.
+Requests for a transcript and/or any other academic information must be submitted to the Registrar two weeks before the application deadline.
+There is a \$7.00 fee for each official transcript request and a \$2.00 for each unofficial transcript request.

 Students moving/transferring to another school during the summer or not planning to return to Masconomet in the fall, for whatever reason, should notify the Registrar at Ext.
-6188 as soon as possible to arrange for transfer of records.
+11251 as soon as possible to complete the Withdrawal Forms and authorize the release of the students records to the new school.
+The Withdrawal Forms can be found on the Masconomet website under the High School Guidance page.